Buses

 Bringing your vehicle to the driving test

-You are responsible for bringing a suitable bus and trailer (where applicable) to the driving test.
-It must be registered in Sweden, and you must show the last registration certificate issued.
+You are responsible for ensuring that an approved vehicle or vehicle combination is available for the test.
+The vehicle must be registered in Sweden, and you must show the last registration certificate issued.
 The tax and insurance must be paid.
-It must not be banned from the roads, or be an emergency vehicle or a hearse.
-It must not be loaded with dangerous goods or animals.
+The vehicle must not be banned from the roads, or be an emergency vehicle or a hearse, and it must not be loaded with dangerous goods or animals.

 The bus must: